Turkey plans to introduce work permits for Syrian refugees, minister says

 The Turkish government has been weighing plans to make it easier for Syrians to earn a living, but it has been hampered by a domestic unemployment rate of about 10 percent as economic growth slows.

-Hundreds of thousands of Syrians and other foreigners work illegally for low wages, but only 7,300 work permits have been issued, Kurtulmus said.
-Kurtulmus said under new legislation, refugees will be able to apply for a work permit specific to their place of registration six months after they register there.
+Hundreds of thousands of Syrians and other foreigners work illegally for low wages, but only about 6,000 Syrians have been given work permits, according to the International Labour Organisation, a United Nations agency.

 ($1 = 0.92 euros)

-(Additional reporting by Dasha Afanasieva; Writing by Ayla Jean Yackley and Ece Toksabay; Editing by Nick Tattersall and Ralph Boulton)
+(Writing by Ayla Jean Yackley and Ece Toksabay; Editing by Nick Tattersall and Hugh Lawson)